gallandarakhneorg/autolatex/README.txt

     The recognized directives are:

     *include module* : indicates if the translator should be loaded by default.
-Accepted values: "yes" or "no".
+Accepted values: yes or no.

 GRAPHIC USER INTERFACE
     A graphical user interface is available since version 5.0 to configure